discordjs/guide/guide/commando/first-command.md

 };
 ```

-Don't let this scare you, it's actually very simple.
+Don't let this scare you; it's actually very simple.

 - `name` is the name of the command.
 - `aliases` are other ways the command can be called.
 You can have as many as you want!